CHANGE-Lab/FL_Seascape_Connectivity/README.md

 This repository is associated with the following papers:

+Stuart, C. E., Wedding, L. M., Pittman, S. J., Serafy, J. E., Moura, A., Bruckner, A.W., & Green, S. J. (2023).
+Seascape connectivity modeling predicts potential hotspots of fish-derived nutrient provisioning to restored coral reefs.
+Marine Ecology Progress Series.

 Stuart, C. E., Wedding, L. M., Pittman, S. J., & Green, S. J. (2021).
 Habitat Suitability Modeling to Inform Seascape Connectivity Conservation and Management.
 Diversity, 13(10), 465.

-Stuart, C. E., Wedding, L. M., Pittman, S. J., Serafy, J. E., Moura, A., & Green, S. J. (2022).
-Seascape connectivity modeling reveals potential hotspots of fish-derived nutrient provisioning to restored coral reefs.
-Marine Ecology Progress Series (in review).

 You may use and borrow from this code base in accordance with the license below.